Terror funding: How grit and determination wound a noose around the Kashmir separatists

 Kashmir to Delhi, ED set to attach properties of Separatists worth Rs 9 crore

 The ISI which orchestrates this entire racket does not mind these persons living in lavish bungalows as long as they keep the fire going.
-Investigations had found that a considerable amount of the money had been used to fuel the 2010 unrest in Jammu and Kashmir too.
+Investigations had found that a considerable amount of the money had been used to fuel the 2010 unrest in J&K too.

 The NIA says that funding is the biggest concern and this route and channel needs to be broken.
 These trouble makers do anything for money and Pakistan is not hesitant to pump in as much as is possible to keep the fire in the Valley burning.